 New Assessed Property Value - When a property changes ownership, a new assessed value will be used in determining your property taxes.
 This will generally be based on the amount you paid for your property.
-If you have any questions regarding the New Assessed Property Value, please contact the Assessor's office at (714) 834-2727.
+If you have any questions regarding the new assessed property value, please contact the Office of the Assessor at (714) 834-2727.

-Supplemental Tax Bills - Supplemental tax bill(s) are one-time tax bill(s) which occurs when there is a change of ownership on a property.
-The amount of the supplemental tax bill(s) is determined by taking the difference between your new assessed property value and the previous assessed property value.
+Supplemental Tax Bills - Supplemental tax bill(s) are generally one-time tax bill(s) which occurs when there is a transfer of ownership on a property.
+They may also be issued if there is new construction on the property that results in a reassessment of the value.
+The amount of the Supplemental tax bill(s) is determined by taking the difference between your new assessed property value and the previous assessed property value.
 You may estimate the amount of your new taxes on this website, please click Estimate Supplemental Taxes.

 Homeowners Exemption - Property that is owned and occupied as your principal place of residence as of the lien date (January 1st) may qualify for an exemption of $7,000 of assessed value.
-Should you not receive a Homeowner Exemption, please contact the Assessor's office at (714) 834-3821.
+Should you not receive a Homeowner Exemption, please contact the Office of the Assessor at (714) 834-3821.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal